-- " An upgrade of the Aaa senior unsecured rating is not possible. - " An upgrade of its aa2 BCA could be driven by a sustained decrease in PSPIB's high risk assets.
+- " Given PSPIB's Aaa long-term issuer rating, an upgrade is not possible. - " An upgrade of its aa2 BCA could be driven by a sustained decrease in PSPIB's high risk assets.

 Factors that could lead to a downgrade

 PSPIB's BCA could be downgraded if there was: